 How do your genes affect your mental health?
-In this lecture hosted by the Liggins Institute, University of Auckland researchers discuss how knowing what your genes do can guide the development of future personalised medicine for prevention and treatment of mental health conditions and type 1 diabetes.
+In this lecture hosted by the Liggins Institute, University of Auckland researchers discuss how knowing what your genes do can guide the development of future personalised medicine for the prevention and treatment of mental health conditions and type 1 diabetes.
 They also outline how new 3D gene-mapping technologies are helping to understand how genetic variants linked to schizophrenia, severe anxiety, bipolar disorder, unipolar depression and attention deficit hyperactivity disorder (ADHD) affect people.

 This lecture was part of the determinants of a healthy life series.
 These public lectures explored the genome and explained why your DNA can influence your health and why your gut microbiome is so important.